Reporting Hub Knowledge Center

 • Create Groups/Roles for New Tenants: When this option is enabled, groups/roles will be automatically created when you create a new tenant.
 If this option is disabled, you will have to manually assign groups for your tenant.

 • Sync all group: When enabled, all groups will be synced when you initiate a group sync on your global tenant.
 When disabled, only the groups that belong to the parent group will be synced.
-(This setting applies only to Microsoft Security Groups)
+(This setting applies only to Microsoft Entra ID Security Groups)

 • Click Save Changes.